 It all started with a vision for an Islamic school.
 A place where children can connect, learn and develop according to Islamic principles.
 We want to create a hub for the community with a masjid forming the basis for a new Muslim community in the northern suburbs of Melbourne.
 All enabled and built based on a sustainable financial model that is not dependent on overseas investors or commercial organisations, but on the support of everyday people.

 We have covered a lot of ground in a short amount of time so people naturally ask, what are your plans for the future?

-With the settlement of 65 Harvest Home Road scheduled for 31st July 2015, the planning for the masjid is expected to start in early 2016.
-A generous area of 60 metres by 30 metres has been allocated for the masjid building.
-The masjid is planned to be a double story building, providing facilities for both men and ladies.
-The construction of the masjid will be a major milestone for Barakah and a further realisation of our mission to build for the benefit of the ummah.
+Masjid Salaam (proposed name) is planned to be a double story building, providing light, modern and spacious facilities for both men, ladies and children.
+The construction of the masjid will be a major milestone and a further realisation of our mission to build for the benefit of the ummah.

 Alhamdulilah, we thank Allah for bringing us this far, and look forward to working with you in the delivery of our planned projects.
 Please share the success to date with the community as the success of the ummah lies within all of our hands.